ibois-epfl/TTool/docs/6dof_pose_estimation.md

     - Extending the model from EfficientDet - an efficient net for object detection - to output the rotation and translation vector
     - The model is only compatible with one camera and limited number of models.
     - They use Linemod dataset and Occlusion dataset, which is a subset of linemod, for training the model (training a separated model for each dataset).
+    - Better than DROD+ even without the refiner module
+    - The refiner module is built-in inside the model
+    - Has a summary of add ADD acuuracy of several SOTA (YOLO6D, Pix2Pose, PVNet, DPOD, DPOD+, CDPN, HybridPose)

 2. [6 DoF Pose Regression via Differentiable Rendering](https://link.springer.com/chapter/10.1007/978-3-031-06430-2_54)
     - Orignally, there are 2 approaches: direct regression and perspective-n-points (PnP)
         - The first one requires a lot of training data - which we may have, but model needs to remember the limited set of 3D models (becuase it needs to implicitly detect the type of the model and regress its 6DoF pose) (The model depends on spcific 3D models).
         - The second method requires 2D-3D correspondence points which imposes additional complication layer to our augmented carpentry.
-    - Using differentiable rendering to do the coarse pose estimation and render-and-compare refinement.
+    - Using direct regression to do the coarse pose estimation and differentiable rendering to do render-and-compare refinement.
     - Reconstructing a 3D model and then use that to generate more dataset for the model. **Reflection**: we don't really need to use the Blender if it is too complicated for deriving the pose as the camera is moving.
 We can also generate the dataset from all the 3D model that we have and the renderer from view.hh in the TTool.
 By doing this, we are simplifying the model by fixing the camera matrix of the renderer (which we will have to check and do the same thing if we use the data from the Blender).
     - With the model being rendered on the model, this method should work on any kind of object provided to it.
     - Coarse pose estimation is done by ResNet feature extraction shared between rotaion and translation regressor